-Apart from this horizon, let's understand what Selenium is capable of doing?
+Apart from this horizon, let's understand what Selenium testing is capable of doing.

 What Selenium testing can do?

-There are a lot of capabilities that Selenium provides and which attributes for its being one of the most liked automation tools in the market.
+There are a lot of capabilities that Selenium testing provides which contribute to its being one of the most liked automation tools in the market.
 Let's take a quick sneak on those capabilities:

 - Open Source – Unlike tools like QTP, Selenium is open source, which means that no cost is required to set up and use Selenium.
 Selenium is free to download and use.

-- Mimic User Actions – Almost all real-world user actions like button click, drag, and drop selection, checkboxes, keypresses, taps, scrolling can automate using Selenium.
+- Mimic User Actions – Almost all real-world user actions like button click, drag, and drop selection, checkboxes, keypresses, taps, and scrolling can be automated using Selenium testing.

-- Easy Implementation – Selenium is famous for being user friendly.
-Users can develop custom extensions for their use since code is open source.
+- Easy Implementation – Selenium is famous for being user-friendly.
+Users can develop custom extensions for their use since the code is open source.

 - Browser Support – Selenium can work on all the browser vendors that are out there.
 Selenium has support for Chrome, Firefox, Edge, Internet Explorer, Safari.

-- OS Support – Selenium bindings are available for all the primary OS like Linux, macOS, Windows.
+- OS Support – Selenium bindings are available for all the primary OS like Linux, macOS, and Windows.

-- Framework Support – Selenium supports multiple frameworks like Maven, TestNG, PYTest, NUnit, Mocha, Jasmine, etc. Selenium integrates well with CI tools like Jenkins, Circle CI, GOCD, Travis CI, Gitlab, etc.
+- Framework Support – Selenium testing supports multiple frameworks like Maven, TestNG, PYTest, NUnit, Mocha, Jasmine, etc. Selenium integrates well with CI tools like Jenkins, Circle CI, GOCD, Travis CI, Gitlab, etc.

 - Code Reusability – Scripts written for Selenium are cross-browser compatible.
-Same code can be run for multiple browsers using respective browser binaries and on separate machines in a Grid configuration,
+The same code can be run for multiple browsers using respective browser binaries and on separate machines in a Grid configuration,

 - Community Support – Since there are a lot of QA's working on this tool, it is effortless to find resources, tutorials as well as support on communities like GitHub, StackOverflow, etc.

-Apart from the capabilities, as mentioned above, as we discussed, Selenium supports a various range of web-browsers, programming languages, and operating systems.
+Apart from the capabilities, mentioned above, as we discussed, Selenium testing supports a wide range of web browsers, programming languages, and operating systems.
 The following figure shows a few of them:

-It is not an exhaustive list, but certainly gives the basic idea about broad support that Selenium provides across the platform.
+It is not an exhaustive list but certainly gives a basic idea about the broad support that Selenium provides across the platform.
 Now, apart from these capabilities, there are certain limitations also which Selenium is not capable.
-Let's understand what those limitations which Selenium is not capable of are:
+Let's understand them:

 What Selenium can't do?